Wang-Yan-Hao/FreeBSD-Online-Document-Editor/README.md

 2. Http get has some problem,  == Why is my `ipfw` “fwd” rule to redirect a service to another machine not working?
 3. change ui of the left top button
 4. chagne to dynamic showing
-5. see other community change step
-6. prepare for the developer summit